AnnaLatt/AIprojectDyslexiaDetection/README.md

 ## Data sources and AI methods
-Data: A master's degree on the typical erros made by dyslexics in addition to my 15 years experience as an English teacher.
-AI Methods: Utilizing pattern matching and comparison algorithms for error identification.
+Data used is a master's degree on the typical erros made by dyslexics in addition to my 15 years experience as an English teacher.
+It's worth noting that the data I've used to develop this system is limited, mainly coming from one master's thesis and my own observations of learning difficulties during my teaching career.
+I'm prioritizing the accuracy of the data over the amount of data, so that the patterns we identify are trustworthy indicators of dyslexia.
+The AI methods involve the use of pattern matching and comparison algorithms to identify errors.

 If you need to use links, here's an example: